michaelk-a-m/michaelk-a-m.github.io/_posts/2020-06-20-creating-an-interactive-presentation-with-jupyter-notebook-and-plotly.md

 Let's say you have performed some analysis using Jupyter notebook and produced some great visualisations to back up your finding.
 How would you present this to your stakeholders and other people?
 One great way to ace this is to convert your jupyter notebook and plotly graphs to an interactive presentation that can impress people.

 # Introduction
-I learned on creating slides from Jupyter Notebook from [Tahsin Mayeesha's medium post](https://medium.com/learning-machine-learning/present-your-data-science-projects-with-jupyter-slides-75f20735eb0f).
+I learned on creating slides using Jupyter Notebook from [Tahsin Mayeesha's medium post](https://medium.com/learning-machine-learning/present-your-data-science-projects-with-jupyter-slides-75f20735eb0f).
 However, I was curious to see if I can incorporate interactive graphs from Plotly in the slides.
 Therefore, I wrote this post to share what I've learned.

 For this post, I will use the [Titanic dataset from Kaggle](https://www.kaggle.com/c/titanic).
 This dataset is a classic dataset used to learn machine learning models on classification problems.